 1 Large Egg Yolk

 50g/2oz Flaked Almonds

-Once golden, remove from oven and allow to fully cool on the baking sheets.
+- As soon as the cookies are golden, remove from oven and allow to fully cool on the baking sheets.
 This allows the Cranberry Oat Cookies to firm up.
-These Cookies are particularly scrumptious with a nice, cold glass of milk.

 Store the cold cookies in an airtight container and eat within a week.

 If You Have Enjoyed This Recipe For Cranberry Oat Cookies You May Also Like These: